konstd/DjangoReminder/README.md

 ### TODO:

-- Celery worker is not working in dev mode for now.
-Need to fix it and update README
+- Celery worker is not working as expected in dev mode for now.
+Need to fix it
 - Improve coverage
 - Add Python type checking support
 - Add code documentation